You've probably heard about the benefits of bergamot supplements for a while now.

 If you struggle with blood sugar fluctuations, consider taking bergamot.

 There are other benefits of using bergamot that aren’t as fully explored as the ones we have looked at here.
-Some of these include a reduction in negative mindset and stress and might even help the body fight off bacterial and fungal infections.
+Some of these include promoting positive mood and stress control.
+Bergamot might even help the body fight off bacterial and fungal infections.

-Aside from the supplement form, citrus bergamot can be used as an essential oil for purposes such as helping to heal cold sores and mouth ulcers faster.
+Aside from the supplement form, citrus bergamot can be used as an essential oil for purposes such as helping to heal cold sores faster.

 How Much Bergamot Should You Take?